Scouty271/OneLittleSpaceship/README.md

-Hello and welcome to my little Space Shooter Android Handy Game!
+Hello and welcome to my little Space Shooter Android mobile game!

 This game came about from a personal challenge.
 A good game in a few hours, and I'm proud of what it has become :D